jtlovell/GENESPACE/readme.md

 #### 2.3 Open an interactive R session

-If you are planning to run orthofinder from within R, which is needed if using orthofinderInBlk (see synteny tutorial for details) and recommended when using any genomes with ploidy > 1, enter R from the terminal with either `R` (for command line interace), or if Rstudio is installed on your machine `open -na rstudio`.
+You can open R using the the GUI, Rstudio, or as an interactive session in the terminal.
+If you are using a conda environment or specifying the path to orthofinder in the `$PATH`, you need to enter an R interactive session from that shell environment, which can be done by either calling `R` (for command line interface) `open -na rstudio` if using Rstudio.

 #### 2.4 Install GENESPACE R package